saipraneeth1605/SportPersonClassifier/README.md

 ### `Open app.html in Your Browser! 🌐`

 Point your browser to the local HTML file, just like enjoying a private concert.
-Your SportsPersonClassifier is ready to showcase its predictions.(in my case i can open by [file:///C:/Users/PRANEETH/Desktop/SportPersonClassifier/UI/app.html](this))
+Your SportsPersonClassifier is ready to showcase its predictions.(in my case i can open in my folder)